 Keep your dog hydrated by seeing that he regularly drinks small amounts of water.
 If you suspect a type of poisoning, keep note of the toxins that your pet may have consumed.
 This could help the veterinarian diagnose and treat your pet’s fever more easily.
 If you are aware that your pet has had an allergic reaction to a vaccine previously, they should be given an antihistamine before receiving certain future vaccinations.
 If you suspect poisoning, you should contact either your veterinarian, the Animal Poison Control Center or the Pet Poison Hotline as soon as possible.
 Keep all medications in places that are inaccessible to your pets and if you drop a pill or medication on the floor, pick it up immediately.
 Follow closely the guidelines on flea or tick products, and be sure that the food that you are giving to your pet as a treat is indeed safe for them.
 If you are unsure, look it up before feeding it to them.
 Keep rodenticides and pesticides out of reach of your pet’s paws, along with all your cleaners and chemicals.
 Lastly, when buying plants for your home, do some research to ensure that they are not toxic to dogs.

 Cost of Feeling Hot

-Depending on the underlying cause, treating a dog who feels hot can have different costs.
-Treating allergic reactions to vaccines will cost about $1200.
+Depending on the underlying cause, treating a dog with a fever can have different costs.
+Treating allergic reactions to vaccines can cost between 100-500.00.
 Treatments for poisoning can have an array of costs, depending on the type of toxin consumed.
-The same goes for infections, which can cost between $650 and $2000 depending on the type and location.
-Treating fever, in general. will cost about $1000.
+The same goes for infections, which can cost between $150 and $2000 depending on the type and location.
+Treating fever, in general, may cost between $500-5000.